lateralblast/dram/README.md

 - PERC H700

-Tis is the begining of updating/rewriting some old scripts to utilise updated tools such as lshw.
+This is the begining of updating/rewriting some old scripts to utilise updated tools such as lshw.

+The slack hook and email address information are read from files so that the information does not appear in the script.

 Supported Operating Systems
 ---------------------------